 Guests retreated to the house for cocktail hour on the veranda before heading into a tent made over with twinkling lights, long wood tables covered in dripping taper candles, and mismatched vases filled with bleached amaranthus and dried lunaria.
 They danced into the wee hours to a mix of Whitney Houston, Lionel Richie and Robyn.

 But perhaps the sweetest moment of the night was when the groom took the mic to perform “Scar on the Sky” by Chris Cornell.
-With 160 of the couple’s closest friends and family listening, Jesse sang their favorite love song as his muse swayed and mouthed the words along with him.
+With the couple’s closest friends and family listening, Jesse sang their favorite love song as his muse swayed and mouthed the words along with him.

 LINDSAY AND JESSE’S WEDDING